Actindo-AG/Documentation/POS/Integration/09_WorkflowAdjustments.md

 <!---Zu Info: Die Screenshot stammen teilweise aus der Workflow-Doku.
 Die überarbeiteten/aktualisierten  Screenshots sind dann verfügbar, wenn workflow 2 veröffentlicht ist--->

-## Extend Import channels order in OMS workflow
+## Extend the Import channels order in OMS workflow

 Use your order workflow to transfer all sales-related POS postings to the *Order Management* and the *Accounting* module.